CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Instance

 \subsection{Controlling False Discoveries}

-Since we aim at studying the significant impacts of data cleaning techniques on ML performances in spite of the search and split randomness, we face the challenges that not all statistically significant results in individual hypothesis tests are true discoveries.
-Some results are significant simply due to the large number of tests examined.

-This is commonly known as the \textit{multiple hypothesis testing} or the \textit{multiple comparisons} problem in the statistics literature~\cite{rupert2012simultaneous}.
+Given the comprehensive scope we have in our study, we have many hypothesis testing procedures to run, which can cause \textit{false discoveries}, namely, many hypotheses are incorrectly declared as significant.
+This is commonly known as the \textit{multiple hypothesis testing} problem in the statistics literature~\cite{rupert2012simultaneous}.
 To see the effect of multiple testing, consider a case where there are $20$ hypotheses to test and we set a significance level of $\alpha = 0.05$.
-The probability of observing at least one significant result just due to chance is $1 - (1-\alpha)^{20} \approx 0.64$.
-With just $20$ tests considered, we have a $64\%$ chance of observing at least one significant result, even if all of the tests are actually not significant.
+The probability of observing at least one significant result due to chance is $1 - (1-\alpha)^{20} \approx 0.64$.
+Thus, we have at least $64\%$ chance of observing significant results within just 20 tests, even if all tests are actually insignificant.

-With $3,990$, $570$ and $150$ hypotheses in our relations $R1$, $R2$ and $R3$, respectively, it is highly likely that our results contain many false discoveries by chance.
-Strategies to control the false discoveries caused by the multiple hypothesis testing problem usually adjust the significance level $\alpha$ in some way~\cite{rupert2012simultaneous,benjamini1995controlling,binnig2017toward}.
-For example, a simple way to adjust $\alpha$ is called the \textit{Bonferroni correction}~\cite{Bonferroni36}\footnote{Bonferroni correction is one of many familywise error rate (FWER) methods, for an extensive survey, c.f.\ \cite{zhao2017controlling}.}, which tests each hypothesis at the significance level of $\frac{\alpha}{m}$ instead of $\alpha$, where $m$ is the number of tests.
-Unfortunately, this correction also significantly increases the number of false negatives because it can miss a lot of true significant tests.
-In practice, it is usually very hard to determine the desirable significance level for every test so that both false positives and false negatives are minimized~\cite{rupert2012simultaneous}.
+With 3612, 516 and 168 hypotheses in our relations $R1$, $R2$ and $R3$ (3 $\times$ the number of unique assignments for key attributes), respectively, it is highly likely that our results contain many false discoveries by chance.
+Strategies to control false discovery rate caused by the multiple hypothesis testing problem usually adjust the significance level $\alpha$ in some way~\cite{rupert2012simultaneous,benjamini1995controlling}.
+E.g., a simple way to adjust $\alpha$ is called the \textit{Bonferroni correction}~\cite{Bonferroni36}, which uses $\frac{\alpha}{m}$ instead of $\alpha$, where $m$ is the number of tests.
+However, this correction can fail with the presentation of more tests with non-significant results.